DumitruPetrutaEcaterina/ORANGE-HRM-Project-exam/README.md

 -	Write test conditions that will be tested in out test process

 #### 2.3 Test design
+-  Test cases will be created in Jira,
--	Functional test cases will be created in Jira
+-	Black Box test cases will be created in Jira, like boundary value testing test cases.

 #### 2.4 Test implementation